ePages-de/epages-docs/_posts/2017/2017-03-21-continuous-documentation-with-ansible.md

 And there will probably always be a Ruby application, which is hosted somewhere else and stubbornly refuses to participate in the pipeline.

 But what is a concrete use case for using Docker and Ansible?
 Consider [docker-compose](https://docs.docker.com/compose/gettingstarted/#/step-3-define-services-in-a-compose-file).
 It wraps the Docker-API to provide a declarative format for defining a group of interconnected containers.
-The recurring pattern is the motivation to [separate the What from the How](http://wiki.c2.com/?SeparateTheWhatFromTheHow).
 The [docker_service module](https://docs.ansible.com/ansible/docker_service_module.html) of Ansible depends on the docker-compose Python module (on the host where `docker-compose` is being executed), and supports identical syntax. `docker-compose.yml` files can be provided either inline in a task, or as separate files.
 Other modules exist for [managing Docker images](http://docs.ansible.com/ansible/docker_image_module.html#docker-image), [Kubernetes](https://docs.ansible.com/ansible/kubernetes_module.html) or [GCE](http://docs.ansible.com/ansible/guide_gce.html) resources.
 There is also a project that works on [building docker images from Ansible playbooks](https://github.com/ansible/ansible-container) solving the issue of [using the Docker cache in the process](https://github.com/ansible/ansible-container/issues/143).